-Mr. Thiel is Executive Vice President, Corporate Development at Oilfield Water Logistics, LLC and a Partner at OWL Investments.
+Mr. Thiel is Executive Vice President, Corporate Development at Oilfield Water Logistics and a Partner at OWL Investments.
 Mr. Thiel worked in the Stephens Energy Investment Banking Group from December 2011 to May 2014 where he participated in over $16 billion of transactions.
 Prior to joining Stephens, Mr. Thiel served as a Consultant at Ernst and Young where he participated in several operations improvement projects in the firm’s Consumer Banking Office.
 Prior to Ernst and Young, Mr. Thiel was a Captain in the United States Army where he led teams at multiple levels through four combat deployments.
 Mr. Thiel earned his BS in Engineering Management from the United States Military Academy and his MBA from Southern Methodist University.

 Ms. Reid is In-House Counsel and Director of Land at Oilfield Water Logistics.
 Previously, Ms. Reid was Director and Legal Counsel of Land for EnLink Midstream Operating, LP, where she was responsible for overseeing all aspects of the company’s land acquisition process, leading and advising a geographically dispersed team of over a dozen professionals on matters of due diligence, permitting, landowner negotiations, and stakeholder and political engagement.
 In 2016, Ms. Reid was presented with the company’s President’s Leadership Award, an annual program highlighting exceptional leadership through peer recognition.
 Ms. Reid holds a J.D. honors degree from the University of Texas School of Law, and a B.A. from the University of Texas at Austin.
 She was called to the State Bar of Texas in 2008.